-Credit: 1⁄2 Level: 9,10,11,12 PREREQUISITE: Intro to Text-Based

-Programming(2620) or AP/PLTW Computer Science
+PREREQUISITE: Intro to Text-Based Programming (2620) or AP Computer Science Principles

 COURSE DESCRIPTION: Students will write Python code to control and interact with robots, wearable devices, and Internet of Things sensors.
-Three units will introduce students to coding in Python and to the physical devices.
-After exposure to these units, students will develop their own project and spend 6 - 8 weeks developing this project in depth.
+Three units will introduce students to coding in Python and to physical devices.
+After exposure to these units, students will develop their own project and spend 6 - 8 weeks developing it in depth.
 This will be the first course offered in Computer Science that offers the physical element of coding.
-Our hope is that students who enjoy coding will receive greater motivation in this course while also appealing to students who have not considered coding before.